 Note: IGT staff are employed on an ongoing full-time basis in the IGT’s Sydney office.

-The IGT has adopted the Treasury’s procurement policies and utilises the Treasury’s services under the SLA.
+The IGT adopts the Treasury’s policies for procurement and utilises the Treasury’s services under the SLA.
 For example, IT procurement is undertaken by the Treasury IT Procurement Unit.
-These policies and procedures are consistent with the IGT’s CEIs and the Commonwealth Procurement Rules (CPRs).
+Accordingly, these policies and procedures are consistent with the IGT’s AAIs and the Commonwealth Procurement Rules (CPRs).

-The IGT publishes information about significant procurements the agency expects to undertake during the following year in an annual procurement plan, available on the AusTender website.
+The IGT publishes information about significant procurements the agency expects to undertake during the following year in an annual procurement plan available on the AusTender website at www.tenders.gov.au.

-During 2013–14, consultancy contracts were entered into that involved total actual expenditure of $66,767 (inclusive of GST).
+During 2014–15, no new consultancy contracts were entered into by the IGT.
 Information on contracts and consultancies is available on the AusTender website www.tenders.gov.au.

 The IGT has entered into no such contracts in this reporting period.